phetsims/rosetta/src/client/components/README.md

 # `components`

 This directory contains React components.
-The `Rosetta.js` component can be thought of as the "mother" component.
-The client's entrypoint file renders the `Rosetta.js` component.
+The `Rosetta.jsx` component can be thought of as the "mother" component.
+The client's entrypoint file renders the `Rosetta.jsx` component.